Bite Registration Wax

-1) Take the previously plasticized wax from the thermal bath 53ºC (127.4ºF) and adapt it with your fingers to the surface of the upper teeth, just enough to keep it in position.
+1) Take the previously plasticized wax from the thermal bath 53ºC (127.4ºF) and mold it with your fingers to the surface of the upper teeth, just enough to keep it in position.

-2) Ask the patient to occlude tightly in their usual closed position, until the opposing occlusal surfaces are felt to be in contact.
+2) Ask the patient to close down tightly until the teeth surfaces are felt to be in contact.
 Cool the wax with the air syringe.

 3) Before the wax completely hardens, remove it from the mouth and trim it with scissors.
-Trim everything that exceeds in the lateral and posterior sectors.
+Trim everything that exceeds in the lateral and posterior sections.

-4) Put the wax back in the mouth and verify that the patient occludes the same as they would without the wax.
+4) Put the wax back in the mouth and verify that the patient bites down the same as they would without the wax.

 5) Cool the wax with an air syringe.
 Remove it and leave it in the rubber cup with cold (refrigerated) water.

-A) Place the wax on the upper plaster model and abrade with a scalpel the parts that contact the palate.
-This solution is not always feasible, since if there is a lot of wax to wear off, the register thins excessively, sometimes even fracturing.
+A) Place the wax on the upper plaster model and use a scalpel to scrape away the parts that contact the palate.
+Note that if there is a lot of wax to shave off, the register could thin excessively, and can fracture.

-B) Repeat the registration with a new wax, while taking care to heat only the edges where the indentations will be made in the thermal bath.
-As the central portion becomes more rigid, the influence of the tongue is attenuated.
+B) Repeat the registration with new wax while taking care to heat only the edges where the indentations will be made in the thermal bath.
+The tongue's influence diminishes as the central portion becomes rigid.

 C) Finally, we advise not to mention the tongue to the patient.
 In some cases, by trying to cooperate, they will move their tongue even more, distorting our register.